loic425/pole-position-on-the-grid/pages/05_practice1_simple_grid.md

 class: bg-black text-white
 ---

-Now, let's use real data from the API!
+3. Now, let's use real data from the API!

 <img src="/starting_grid.gif">

 <!--
 *Loïc*

+And finally, let's use real data from the API.

 -->

 ---